netean/dyedfox-radio/README.md

 - Favourites, History, and custom stations (add any stream by URL)
 - Editable History — remove single stations or clear the whole list
 - Station info panel with logo, codec, bitrate, and tags
+- Per-song album art for the current track (looked up from Deezer, falls back to the station logo) — click the artwork to enlarge, or toggle between cover art and station logo
 - Animated equalizer indicator on the playing station
 - Now playing bar with song/artist from stream metadata
 - Automatic reconnection with backoff when a stream drops